viru9192/Viranchi_More_portfolio/README.md

 # Viranchi More - Portfolio Website

-A modern, responsive portfolio website showcasing my projects, skills, and experience as a Data Analyst and Full Stack Developer.
+A modern, responsive portfolio website showcasing my projects, skills, and experience as a Data Analyst and Database Developer.

 ## 🚀 Features